-At December 31, 2016, the Audit Committee was constituted as follows:
+At December 31, 2017, the Audit Committee was constituted as follows:

-- Philium BVBA represented by its permanent representative Mr. Philippe Coens (Independent) (Chairman)
+- Philium BVBA represented by its permanent representative Mr. Philippe Coens (Independent) (Chairman) - ANBA BVBA represented by its permanent representative Mrs. Anne-Marie Baeyaert (Independent) - Mr. Karel Vinck

-- Ms. Véronique Bolland (Independent)

-- Mr. Karel Vinck

-The Audit Committee met according to a previously determined schedule; i.e. five (5) times during 2016.
+The Audit Committee met according to a previously determined schedule; i.e. five (5) times during 2017

-The CFO, the Group Controlling & Consolidation Director/Investor Relations as well as the statutory auditor attended the meetings of the Audit Committee.
-The Group Internal Audit Director and the Manager Internal Control attended the meetings for the topics related to internal audit and internal control.
+The CEO, the COO-CFO, the Group Controlling and Consolidation Director, the Group Internal Auditor as well as the statutory auditor attended the meetings of the Audit Committee.
 The other Directors were invited to participate to the meetings of the Audit Committee without any voting rights.